-It’s a relatively simple calculation.
+It’s a relatively simple calculation for 3 phase power.

 In operation, two single phase lines of current are distributed among three output lines of power from the phase converter.
 To calculate what input power is needed, the square root of three (1.732) is used as a multiplier of the three phase current value found on the motor data plate.
 The resulting value is the amount of power, expressed in amps, required at the input side of phase converter.

-Here’s a simple example of the equation:
+Here’s a simple example of the single phase to 3 phase converter calculator equation:

 You’re preparing to drive a three phase low-horsepower motor rated at 10 amps.